n9Mtq4/LogWindow/README.md

 		if (!objectEvent.isUserInputString()) return; // we only want text StringParser stringParser = new StringParser(objectEvent); // get a string parser

-		baseConsole.println(stringParser.getText(), Colour.RED); // prints what was inputed in re
+		baseConsole.println(stringParser.getText(), Colour.RED); // prints what was inputed in red

 	}